zyth0s/bench_density_gradient_wfn/README.md

       set up the includes, adapt the build script.
 Buff... fine.
 Once it is done it is like Rust.
 Well, you cannot use inference (auto) with those libraries [messy].
 And the compiler is more silent [bug land].
-      Would require storing a copy of Eigen (I do not like adding 3rd party code).
+      Would require storing a copy of Eigen (I do not want more 3rd party code here).

-* **Fortran** is fast.
-Perfect for this task.
-The routine is simple enough to not experience any of its drawbacks.
-No dependencies.
-Best choice.
+3. **Rust** is third.
+Suffers with large array sizes.
+Would need to link to BLAS/LAPACK.

-* **Rust** is equally fast.
-It requires a bit more of work [Fortran < Rust < C++] because multidimensional arrays are not first order citizens.
+       It required also some additional work [Fortran < Rust < C++] because multidimensional arrays are not first
+       order citizens.
 But it is trivial to add ndarray.
        More verbose for the same reason, also due to forced type conversions.
 Inference helps anyway.
-       FWIW, nalgebra library has some very nice things (but <3D).
+       Too, nalgebra library has some very nice things (but <3D).
        Wish they join together.
-Rust might be still a risky alternative!?
+Might be still a risky alternative!?
        Provided some pre-training, and having to develop a large library...
        Even tried another allocator, why not?
 Saw no effect.
-       Fortran compilers are more widespread and faster after all.
+       Fortran compilers are more widespread and are faster after all.
-       Will stay with Fortran for this reason (no more issues) but it is worth keeping an eye on Rust, definetely.
+       Will stay with Fortran for this reason (I do not want more issues) but it is worth keeping an eye on Rust, definetely.

-* **Julia** is a joy.
-Interactive, expressive, but slightly slower (2-3x) [loable].
+4. **Julia** is a joy.
+Interactive, expressive, but not fast enough [although loable].
 That is crucial for this routine.
 Looking for ways to speed it up.
-        If speed equals... this stays.
+        If speed equals this stays.

+TODO: declare variables at the beginning in all implementations
+      to see if they catch up with Fortran.
+TODO: try with a large system
+TODO: link to LAPACK with ndalgebra-linalg in Rust library.
+TODO: link to LAPACK in the Fortran library.